freenas/freenas-docs/userguide/tn_initial.rst

 configured using the instructions in :ref:`IPMI`.

 .. note:: The %brand% X-Series Unified Storage Array uses different methods for out-of-band management.
-Refer to the X-Series :ref:`out-of-band management instructions <Discover Out-of-Band Management IP Address>`.
+Refer to the `X-Series Basic Setup Guide out-of-band management instructions <https://www.ixsystems.com/BSG-X-Series>`__.

 Press :kbd:`F2` at the splash screen while the %brand% Storage Array